mariusavram91/mariusavram/projects.md

 #### **School Internships Management System 2012**

 A management system for the students' internships.
-It was built in PHP with IIS as a server and MySQL for the database.
+It was built in PHP with IIS web server and MySQL for the database.

-* I designed the frontend, the architecture and wrote the backend.
+* I designed the frontend, the architecture and wrote the backend code.
 I was part of a four members team.

 ## Websites